-The issue of car dealerships being closed on Sunday has been a topic of discussion over along a period of time.
-This has been as a result of the popularly known ‘blue laws’ although there are other strategies involved other than what anybody else would think about.
+Unlike VIP Auto Lease, the issue of car dealerships being closed on Sunday has been a topic of discussion over a period of time.
+This has been a result of the popularly known ‘blue laws’ although there are other strategies involved other than what anybody else would think about.

 Just like the former law on liquor among various states in the U.S.A, there have been measures that have been put on the books that prescribe the licensed vehicle sellers from carrying out business.